 - Mt Penn Mudfest 15k (Reading, PA) – formerly 800 runner limit.
 Course and location changes drove down capacity recently and new limit is 500 runners.

-- Mudders and Grunters 5m – (Yorktown Heights, NY) – 400-500 runners, depending on how wintry it is at the end of March.
+- Mudders and Grunters 5m – (Yorktown Heights, NY) – 400-500 runners in its peak year, current year totals depends on how wintry it is at the end of March or early April.

 - Leadville 100 Mile – 952 started in 2013, 497 finishers.
 DNF folks all survived.

-- So many others … If you know of a larger trail race please let us know — we are happy to update this very limited list and link to that trail race (let us know via this link).
+- So many others … If you know of a larger trail race than one listed above from anywhere in the USA, please let us know.
+We are happy to update this very limited list and link to that trail race (let us know via this link).

 We hope you can join us for the Leatherman’s Loop soon!
 Sign up for our email list here.